 The founder was very upfront about her own ADHD and that she was on medication.
 She could be a very charming woman and was very persuasive in selling the idea of the school.
 At first, there was constant email communication.
 She was at the campus most of the time though I knew this would lessen as I assumed more responsibility.
 But I soon learned that she was scattered.
 We'd make plans to do something and it was very important.
 Then, it would fade away and it wasn't discussed anymore.
 We were hiring more staff.
 I'd place an add on Craig's List, interview a few candidates, then she wouldn't follow up to meet with them herself.
 I started sending a daily status report which included action items for which I needed answers.
 I hardly got a response.
 I was responsible for managing the expenses, but I never received a budget.
 I soon realized that I had to do the best I could with the information I had.
 Sometimes I had enough to made decisions, but a lot of the time I didn't so there were always projects left unfinished.

 A meeting was scheduled with the founder, the project architect and representatives of the city's Planning, Building and Safety, Fire, and the Parks Departments (they oversaw the landscaping plans).
 It turned out that the contractor left a lot of unfinished projects.
-There were open issues for the electrical and plumbing permits.
+There were open issues that had not been completed for the electrical and plumbing permits.
 The landscaping was missing a operational irrigation system, and the contractor didn't install an in-ground planter facing the alley in the back of the building.
 Handrails were missing on all of the exterior stairwells.
 The Fire Department was requiring the installation of several safety features, and a few things that were done were out of compliance.
 There was a lot more, so I made detailed notes during the meeting.
 My job was to transcribe this list then go over it with the head of the Planning Department to prioritize what needed to be done and to finalize the timeline for completion.
 He and I got along very well, and within a couple weeks, we had a plan with a final deadline by the last day of June 2010.
 I eventually got to know all of the heads of the various divisions of the city's Building and Safety Department and developed a friendly relationship with each of them.
-I think they felt kind of sorry for me because they realized that working with the founder wasn't easy.
+I think they felt some sympathy for me because they realized that working with the founder wasn't easy.

 I had ten months to complete all the projects, but I didn't think this would be a problem.
 Boy, I was wrong.
 When I asked the founder for approval to hire the workman and order the supplies, sometimes she'd say yes but most of the time she would just ignore the email and I never got an answer.
 She actually kept adding new projects.
 Wallpaper this room, install a door in that room, have a wall of mirror installed the other room.
 One day I received a call about an estimate for an $9,000 rolling metal gate to close off the parking lot.
-It was being done without getting approval from the city, and I knew it would never pass inspection.
-I was right - the city eventually ordered us to have it removed.
+It was being done without getting approval from the city, and I knew it would never pass inspection and I was right - the city eventually ordered us to have it removed.
 I continued to email my daily report to the founder so I could keep track of everything as well as keep her in the loop.
-It was ignored more times than it was answered.
+I was ignored more times than I was answered.
 I soon learned to just go with it and not worry when stuff didn't get done.
 Not really the way I like to work, but she was the boss.

 The doctors finally left soon after the start of 2010.
 I got a call one day from their company's accounting department because neither had been paid their consulting fees for almost a year.
 The founder said she settled the dispute by paying them a large monetary settlement.
 This really annoyed me because I was still waiting for the raise that was promised to me over a year ago.

 Enrollment steadily declined.
 Some families voluntarily left, others didn't pay their tuition and were asked to leave.
-Two students that should have never been accepted because their behavioral issues were outside of the scope of our capabilities, one family left on their own and the other was asked to go.
+There were two students that should have never been accepted because their behavioral issues were outside of the scope of our capabilities; one family left on their own and the other was asked to go.
 These parents were a bit of a pain so their departure was a relief, but I can't blame them for their attitude.
 The founder was really the cause of their frustration.
 I enrolled my own son for the 2009 school year.
 Overall, it was a mediocre experience, definitely not great but it wasn't harmful either.
 The only student close to his age left a couple months into the semester, and the rest of the students were a lot younger than him.
 I made him stick it out until the end of year, and it was good for us to spend a lot of time together.
 I think it helped to strengthen our relationship, and I know we got a lot more out of the parent program on which the school was based.

 Any enthusiasm I still had for my job died in summer of 2010 when I was working on the project to finalize the plumbing permit.